-II.B.4.a) Core faculty members must be designated by the program director.
-(Core)

-II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
-(Core)

-II.B.4.c) The program must maintain a ratio of at least one core faculty member to each fellow appointed to the program.
-(Core)

-II.C.
+II.B.4.a) Core faculty members must be designated by the program director. ^(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.c) In addition to the program director, there must be at least one core faculty member certified in surgical critical care by the American Board of Surgery or the American Osteopathic Board of Surgery for each critical care fellow enrolled in the program. ^(Core) II.C.
 Program Coordinator

-II.C.1.
+- II.C.1.
 There must be administrative support for program coordination.
+(Core) - II.C.2.
+The program coordinator(s) must be provided with support adequate for administration of the program based upon its size and configuration. ^(Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: ^(Core)

+Number of Approved Fellow Positions Minimum FTE

+1-6 .30

+7-9 .35

+10 or more .40

+II.C.2.b) Coordinators overseeing a total of 20 or more residents/fellows must have additional administrative assistance.
 (Core)

-II.C.1.a) The program coordinator must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program.